A splitter theorem on 3-connected matroids and graphs: Other structures and their properties

 \begin{proposition} Suppose that $r(M)\ge 3$ and $C\s$ is a rank-$3$ cocircuit of $M$.
 If $C\s$ contains two non-vertically contractible elements of $M$, then all non-vertically contractible elements of $M$ in $C\s$ are in a non-trivial line of $M$.
 Moreover, $C\s$ contains a vertically contractible element of $M$. \end{proposition} \begin{proof}\stepcounter{rotcount} Suppose the contrary.
 First we prove: \begin{rot} $C\s$ meets no nontrivial line of $M$. \end{rot} \begin{rotproof} Suppose that $L$ is a non-trivial line of $M$ meeting $C\s$.
 By Lemma \ref{w38}, all elements of $C\s-L$ are vertically contractible in $M$.
 But this implies the proposition.
 So, \ref{ando-1} holds. \end{rotproof}

 If $C\s$ is a triad, then we may assume that $C\s$ contains a pair of non vertically contractible elements of $M$.
 But, in this case, the dual of Tutte's triangle Lemma contradicts \ref{ando-1}.

 Thus, we may assume that $|C\s|\ge 4$ and, therefore, $C\s$ contains a circuit of $M$.
 By \ref{ando-1}, $C\s$ contains a $4$-circuit of $M$, and, by Lemma \ref{r3}, $M|C\s$ is a simple rank-$3$ connected matroid.
-By \ref{ando-1} each element of $C\s$ is in a $4$-circuit of $M|C\s$ and, by Corollary \ref{4-circuit}, all elements of $C\s$are vertically contractible and the proposition holds. \end{proof}
+By \ref{ando-1} each element of $C\s$ is in a $4$-circuit of $M|C\s$ and, by Corollary \ref{4-circuit}, all elements of $C\s$ are vertically contractible, a contradiction.
+So, the proposition holds. \end{proof}